 Toiling in the soil – why we love microbes

-Research by CSIRO's GISERA shows soil microbial communities are the key component of bio-degradative processes and decomposition and represent a primary pathway for the chemical contaminants from onshore gas activities to be removed from the environment.
+GISERA research shows soil microbial communities are the key component of bio-degradative processes and represent a primary pathway for chemical contaminants from onshore gas activities to be removed from the environment

-A baseline knowledge of the biodiversity of a region is an essential component for assessing the risk of any potential future development scenarios.
+Baseline knowledge of a region's biodiversity is essential for assessing the risk of any potential future development scenarios

 Construction booms and traffic bottlenecks – mapping future transport

-The CSIRO’s Gas Industry Social and Environmental Research Alliance (GISERA) used TraNSIT to analyse the transport impacts across a range of hypothetical shale gas development scenarios for the Beetaloo Sub-basin.
+CSIRO’s GISERA used TraNSIT to analyse the transport impacts across a range of shale gas development scenarios for the Beetaloo Sub-basin

 Energy career inspiration for students

-CSIRO’s Gas Industry Social and Environmental Research Alliance (GISERA) participated in the Energy Club WA Student Expo at Edith Cowan University in November.
+CSIRO’s GISERA participated in the Energy Club WA Student Expo at Edith Cowan University.
 The expo aimed to inspire students and open their minds to career choices in STEM and, in particular, the energy sector.

 New Alliance Agreement for ongoing research on impacts of gas

-A new Alliance Agreement between CSIRO, Santos, Origin, APLNG and QGC continues to place value on research into the social, economic and environmental impacts of onshore gas developments across Australia.
+A new Alliance Agreement between CSIRO, Santos, Origin, APLNG and QGC continues to place value on research into the socio-economic and environmental impacts of onshore gas developments across Australia